Financial Advisor (magazine)

 Financial Advisor is a monthly financial services magazine which delivers market information for financial advisors.

 Overview

 The magazine was launched in 2000 and it is headquartered in Shrewsbury, New Jersey.
 Its articles focus on strategies and management advice for advisors of affluent clients.
 Its targeted readership includes financial planners, investment advisors, and broker-dealers.

+Circulation

 Financial Advisor is published by Charter Financial Publishing Network, Shrewsbury, New Jersey and has a circulation of 110,000 copies.